miniclue/miniclue-ai/WORKFLOW.md

      ```

-3. **Update Slide Progress and check if all chunks have been embedded for that slide**
+3. **Update Slide Progress and check if all chunks are embedded for that slide**

    ```sql
    -- Atomically update and get the new values